2022 Programs Are Now Open!

 MATT SKOGLUND & BILLY MAXWELL

-Matt Skoglund, one of our program partners, spent years as an environmental attorney for the Natural Resources Defense Council (NRDC) before becoming a bison rancher in Montana.
-A lifetime environmentalist, he and his wife Sarah are now the owners of North Bridger Bison in Bozeman.
-Matt guides our program participants as we take part in a conscientious bison harvest, performed with respect for the animal and the land.
+Matt Skoglund, one of our program partners and a former attorney, spent years doing environmental policy work for the Natural Resources Defense Council (NRDC) before starting a bison ranch in Montana.
+A lifetime environmentalist, he and his wife Sarah are the founders and owners of North Bridger Bison, which is in the Shields Valley north of Bozeman.
+Matt guides our program participants as we take part in a conscientious bison field-harvest, performed with respect for the animal and the land.

 Billy Maxwell, another program partner and Matt’s close friend, is a cultural anthropologist who has worked with Native American women for over two decades, studying their traditional methods of bison tanning.
 Billy teaches a workshop to show us how to tan our bison hide in the ancient Native American way, passed down from generation to generation.
 The hide we tan during our workshop is later auctioned off to contribute to a scholarship fund to help kids from reservations attend programs like ours.
 Meanwhile, the meat from the bison is eaten during the program.